How To Hike Mount Longonot: Everything You Need to Know

 Local transport to Mount Longonot - Happy Irish Wanderers

-Once at the gate, organize with your motorcycle driver that you will phone him when you are back and he will come and pick you up and drop you off where the matatus stops on their way to Naivasha.
+When you reach the entrance gate of Longonot National Park, coordinate with your motorcycle driver to call him when you’re finished, and he will pick you up and drop you off at the matatu stop on the way to Naivasha.

 Don’t freak out when he drops you off on the side of the road.
 In Kenya, matatus operate by picking up passengers who flag them down as they pass by, and you get into a minibus that is more than likely jam-packed!
 Luckily it’s only a short journey!